shrikantdhokare07-source/smart_city_problem_reporting/README.md

 The City Scale Smart Problem Intelligence Platform is an intelligent web-based Smart City solution that enables citizens to report civic issues and allows municipal authorities to monitor, manage, and resolve complaints efficiently.

 The system provides a centralized platform for handling urban issues such as:
 🛣️ Road Damage & Potholes
 💧 Water Leakage
 🗑️ Garbage Collection Issues
 🚦 Traffic Problems
 💡 Streetlight Failures
 🏢 Public Infrastructure Complaints

-By integrating complaint management, analytics dashboards, and real-time status tracking, the platform improves transparency, accountability, and service efficiency in urban governance.
+By integrating complaint management, analytics dashboards, and real-time status tracking, the platform improves transparency, accountability, and service efficiency in urban governance
 ---

 # 🚀 Key Features